-Our first wine, ’Syna' was inspired by our Greek and Californian heritage and shared passion for fine wine.
-'Syna' is Greek for 'together' and captures our union of two like minds and hearts.
+Our first wine, ’Syna’ (Greek for ‘together’) was inspired by Mara’s Californian heritage, Paul’s Greek roots and their shared passion for fine wine.
+It captures the union of two like minds and hearts.

 Mara Thomas was born in Sonoma County, California USA.
 Growing up in an agricultural family, her father is an internationally renowned viticultural expert and professor.
-Whilst schooling, she worked for the largest nursery in the Northern Hemipshere for six years where she gained a vast amount of experience in grafting, harvesting and vintage.
+Whilst schooling, she worked for the largest nursery in the Northern Hemisphere for six years, where she gained a vast amount of experience in grafting, harvesting and vintage.

-Mara graduated from the California Polytechnic State University SLO and has a degree in Agribusiness.
-While employed at Farm Credit as an Account Manager she also worked in marketing and cellar doors of some of Sonoma County’s finest wineries.
+Mara graduated from the California Polytechnic State University, SLO and has a degree in Agribusiness.
+While employed at Farm Credit as an Account Manager she also worked in marketing and cellar doors for some of Sonoma County’s finest wineries.

 Mara travelled to Australia in 1997 and met Paul while working in a Barossa Winery.
 Upon marrying Paul, she moved to Adelaide in late 1998 and the rest is history.